Roman Officer

 David Xavier Kenney

-ROMAN LEGIONARY COOLUS TYPE C HELMET CHEEK PIECE BELONGING TO THE HELMET OF A LEGIONARY OF LEGION XVII CLASSICA (NAVAL) VICTRIX, AN ARTIFACT OF THE TEUTOBURG FOREST (OR VARUS) DISASTER OF 9 AD.
+ROMAN LEGIONARY COOLUS TYPE C HELMET CHEEK PIECE BELONGING TO A HELMET OF A LEGIONARY OF LEGION XVII CLASSICA (NAVAL) VICTRIX, AN ARTIFACT OF THE TEUTOBURG FOREST (OR VARUS) DISASTER OF 9 AD.

 Material: Bronze, Lead Overlay, and Fossilized Leather